Signed Mahonian Polynomials on Derangements in Classical Weyl Groups: Introduction

 The main objective of this work is to investigate the polynomial \eqref{main-pol} defined on the set of the derangements in classical Weyl groups.
 Let $\sigma=\sigma_1\cdots \sigma_n \in W$.
 We say that $i$ is a fixed point of $\sigma$ if $\sigma_i=i$.
 A derangement of type $A$ (resp. $B$ or $D$) is a permutation $\sigma=\sigma_1\cdots \sigma_n$ in $S_n$ (resp. $B_n$ or $D_n$) such that $\sigma_i\neq i$ for $i \in [n]$.
 The derangement of type $B$ or $D$ is also called the signed derangement.
 Denote by $\mathcal{D}_n^S$, $\mathcal{D}^{B}_n$ and $\mathcal{D}^{D}_n$ the sets of derangements in $S_n$, $B_n$ and $D_n$ respectively.
 For example,

 The enumeration of derangements has a rich history with notable developments in the study of derangements by specific permutation statistics.
 Significant contributions in this direction include the work of Brenti \cite{Brenti-1994}, Gessel \cite{Gessel-Reutenauer-1993} and Wachs \cite{Wachs-1989}, who enumerated derangements by their weak excedances and major indices.
-It is noteworthy that the $q$-counting of derangements based on their weak excedances has been extensively explored by Assaf \cite{Assaf-2010}, Brenti \cite{Brenti-1994}, Chow \cite{Chow-2009}, Chen, Tang, and Zhao \cite{Chen-Tang-Zhao-2009}, Chow and Mansour \cite{Chow-Mansour-2010}, and Pei and Zeng \cite{Pei-Zeng-2024}.
+It is noteworthy that the $q$-counting of derangements based on their weak excedances has been extensively explored by Assaf \cite{Assaf-2010}, Brenti \cite{Brenti-1994}, Chow \cite{Chow-2009}, Chen-Tang-Zhao \cite{Chen-Tang-Zhao-2009}, Chow-Mansour \cite{Chow-Mansour-2010}, and Pei-Zeng \cite{Pei-Zeng-2024}.

 In this paper, our primary focus is on the $q$-counting of derangements in classical Weyl groups based on their major indices.
 Specifically, we investigate the Mahonian polynomials defined on the set $\mathcal{D}^W_n$ of derangements in the classical Weyl group $W$: